 • A home-cooked lunch is included, with vegetarian options.

-If you expect to volunteer for a week or more, please let us know on your first day, so we can discuss with you if there are any special skills you have, that might be incorporated.
+If you expect to volunteer for a week or more, please let us know after your first day, so we can discuss with you if there are any special skills you have, that might be incorporated.
 For example, if you know traditional dances from your country, or can play guitar, or have art skills, and would like to teach those subjects, we'll be happy to see if we can arrange that.
 Please do not email us about volunteer opportunities, we cannot discuss them until after we've met you and you've seen what we do.

 Help young adults learn English